-We might say the Bible is like a set of contacts.
+We might say the Bible is like a pair of eyeglasses.
 I've got near-sightedness in both eyes.
-Without my contacts, life is fuzzy, but with them I can see clearly.
+Without my glasses, life is fuzzy, but with them I can see clearly.

 The Bible helps us see life rightly, from God's perspective.
 That means...